-Schizophyllaceae
+- Schizophyllaceae

-Schizophyllum
+- Schizophyllum

-Schizophyllum commune
+- Schizophyllum commune

-Initially Schizophyllum genus was attributed to the Agaricus genus; however, they were eventually described as a separated genus (Watling and Sweeney 1974).
-Due to the widespread previability of this genus, its representatives were present in a huge number of collections under a huge number of species names.
-However, after the revision of approximately 4 000 collections most of the samples were attributed to the S. commune species (Cooke 1961).
+Initially this fungus was attributed to the genus Agaricus that was very broad and included species that now fall under the separate genus Schizophyllum (Watling and Sweeney 1974).
+Due to the widespread geographical distribution of this genus, its representatives were present in a huge number of collections under a huge number of species names.
+However, after the revision of approximately 4 000 collections most of the samples were attributed to the S. commune (Cooke 1961).

 Significance to the human population.
-More than 300 plant species are described as nutrition substrates of S. commune, the prevailing ones being deciduous trees, although coniferous trees are also described.
+More than 300 plant species are described as nutrition substrates of S. commune, the prevailing ones being deciduous trees, although coniferous trees may also serve as substrates.
 The most prevalent substrate is Pyrus malus, with both wood and fruits being the target of the fungus.
 In tropics S. commune can be found on Saccharum officinarum (Cooke 1961).